Create Your First Project

 MWC 2025 Barcelona

-For Vodafone’s debut of its innovative Network Sensing API at MWC 2025, I led the UX/UI design for an immersive demo that simulated the API’s real-time object detection capabilities.
-Because the technology wasn’t yet ready for public release, my role was to design a complete, believable end-to-end experience that introduced attendees to the future potential of the API — supported by motion and development teams who helped bring the simulation to life.
+For Vodafone’s debut of its Network Sensing API at MWC 2025, I led the UX UI design for an immersive demo that simulated the API’s real time object detection capabilities.
+As the technology was not yet ready for public release, the project focused on designing a complete and believable end to end experience that introduced attendees to its future potential, working closely with motion and development teams to bring the simulation to life.

-Show the world a technology that isn’t live yet — and make it feel real.
+Show the world a technology that is not live yet, and make it feel real.

-Vodafone’s Network Sensing API has the potential to detect objects like cars, people, boats, and bikes simply through the mobile network.
-But because the API was still under development, we had to create a believable simulation that demonstrated what the system would feel like once fully functional.
+Vodafone’s Network Sensing API has the ability to detect objects such as cars, people, boats and bikes through the mobile network.
+However, as the API was still in development, the experience needed to demonstrate how the system would behave once fully functional, without relying on real time data.

-The installation featured a large, physically built map with a transparent LED screen suspended in front of it, creating an augmented-reality-style layer.
-As objects moved across the map, the screen appeared to “detect” them, displaying their paths and contextual data.
+The installation centred around a large physical map, with a transparent LED screen suspended in front of it to create an augmented reality style layer.
+As objects moved across the map, the screen appeared to detect them, visualising their paths alongside contextual data in a way that felt immediate and responsive.

-A key part of the project was creating brand-consistent assets for a technology that had no precedent.
-Vodafone had no UI components or iconography for network sensing — so I developed a new set of visual elements and icons that aligned with their brand guidelines while introducing a design language suitable for machine detection.
-These icons have since been adopted into Vodafone’s global asset pack.
+A key part of the project involved defining a visual language for a technology that had no existing reference point.
+Vodafone did not have established UI components or iconography for network sensing, so I developed a new set of visual elements aligned with their brand guidelines while introducing a system suited to machine detection.
+These assets were later adopted into Vodafone’s global asset library.

-Once the system’s logic, tone, and visual language were established, I worked closely with our motion designer to choreograph the behaviour of each object — how a car slowed at a junction, how a boat glided across water, how a person followed a path — and paired each with responsive UI animations.
-I then collaborated with developers to sync the timing, logic triggers, and transitions, ensuring the entire experience felt cohesive and “live,” even though it was a controlled simulation.
+Once the system logic, tone and visual language were established, I worked closely with a motion designer to choreograph the behaviour of each object.
+This included how a car slowed at a junction, how a boat moved across water and how a person followed a path, all paired with responsive UI animations.
+I then collaborated with developers to align timing, logic triggers and transitions, ensuring the experience felt cohesive and convincingly live despite being a controlled simulation.